 federal district judges have authority to declare laws

 Further, there are other similar cases.
 Clearly, the 3 judge

 court position is groundless and without merit.
-In
+In short, it is

-both the state and federal governments must provide
+Amendments, both the state and federal governments must provide

 certain fundamental procedures before life, liberty or property

 are taken.
 For those interested in this subject, reading the

 Inc. v.
 Di-Chem, Inc., 419 U.S. 601, 95 S.Ct.
 719

-Supreme Court regarding the due process procedures to which the states
+Court regarding the due process procedures to which the states

 are bound.
 However, one cannot ignore the fact that there are

 two different due process standards; one standards is applicable

-to us and the states, and quite another exists
+to us and the states, and quite another exists for Uncle Sam.

-the "key" due process case regarding the collection of taxes.
+"key" due process case regarding the collection of taxes.
 This

 is a very erroneous.
 If you wish to understand principles of due

 v.
 CIR, 283 U.S. 589, 51 S.Ct.
 608 (1931), and CIR